spikele/spikele.github.io/README.md

 I added the ms in which the URLs responded afterwards.
 Then I made the requests to be shown formatted for Fiddler at the bottom of the page.
 I also made the debug page look a little nicer with CSS.
+I made the textboxes that contain the for Fiddler formatted request yellow.

+    in CSS:
+    .TAS {
+    background-color: rgba(255, 255, 100, .5);
+    }
+    in Javascript:
+    var FTextArea = document.createElement("TEXTAREA");
+        FTextArea.className = 'TAS';

 I uploaded the page to github pages: http://spikele.github.io/